EnricoMi/publish-unit-test-result-action/README.md

 The `if: always()` clause guarantees that this action always runs, even if earlier steps (e.g., the test step) in your workflow fail.

+When run multiple times in one workflow, the [option](#configuration) `check_name` has to be set to a unique value for each instance.
+Otherwise, the multiple runs overwrite each other's results.

 ***Note:** This action does not fail if tests failed.
 The action that executed the tests should fail on test failure.
 The published results however indicate failure if tests fail or errors occur.
 This behaviour is configurable.*